wassimkha/twitter-scraping/README.md

-twitter bot that will scrape the bio of the users and look for specific keywords, will then store the relevant users in a mongo db database.
+Twitter bot that will scrape the bio of Twitter users and look for specific keywords will then store the relevant users in a MongoDB database, will then recursively add the users following into another table to fetch them later.

 to run the project:
 1. Build the images